Britain First: Misleading media

 Britain First has also attracted derision and condemnation for social media posts.
 These included a post which falsely labelled Afghanistan's first female police officer, who was murdered by the Taliban, as a terrorist, and posts falsely linking the burqa and terrorism.
 In March 2015, an American veteran stated his intention to sue for libel after the group shared a 'photoshopped' image of him.
 In the original image, the veteran was holding a sign reading "Boycott bigotry"; in the version shared by Britain First the sign reads, "Boycott bigotry and kill all non-Muslims".
 Britain First also received criticism for posing for a photograph with naval cadets in Nottingham, and then adding a caption falsely claiming that their activists were protecting the children.

 In addition to this, Britain First publishes media falsely labelling Muslims, who happened to be protesting against Islamophobia and bigotry, celebrating cricket results, or not even there, as "extremists".

 Furthermore, Britain First's Facebook page has attracted the attention of news outlets because of its misleading and inciteful content relating to Muslims.
 According to The Guardian, "[T]hey included one comparing Muslim immigrants to animals, another labelling the group's leaders 'Islamophobic and proud', and videos created to incite hateful comments against Muslims."

 Merchandise issues

 In August 2014, the Cabinet Office wrote to Britain First requesting that they remove an image of the British crown from their merchandise.
 The Advertising Standards Authority (ASA) had previously requested that the crown be removed from Britain First's online accounts.
 In response, Golding called the ASA a "toothless quango with no power which no one takes any notice of" and responded that the group's solicitors had deemed the crown distinct enough to be used without breaching regulations.
 The ASA published a ruling on 4 March 2015 upholding complaints about Britain First's use of the crown symbol, and about their selling merchandise falsely implying that it was British-made.

+In January 2026, The Independent reported that both Advance UK and Britain First were selling official merchandise manufactured in China and Pakistan.